Watch-And-Help: A Challenge for Social Perception and Human-AI Collaboration: Benchmark

 \subsection{Evaluation Protocol}

-\textbf{Training and Testing Setup.} We create a training set with 1011 tasks and a testing set with 100 tasks.
+\textbf{Training and Testing Setup.} We create a training set with 1011 tasks and 2 testing sets (test-1, test-2).
+Each test set has 100 tasks.
 We make sure that i) the helping environment in each task is different from the environment in the pairing demonstration (we sample a different apartment and randomize the initial state), and ii) goals (predicate combinations) in the test set are unseen during training.
-To evaluate generalization, we also hold out 2 apartments for the \textit{Help} stage in the test set.
+To evaluate generalization, we also hold out 2 apartments for the \textit{Help} stage in the test sets.
+For the training set and test-1 set, all predicates in each goal are from the same predicate set, whereas a goal in test-2 consists of predicates sampled from two different predicates sets representing multi-activity scenarios (e.g., putting groceries to the fridge and washing dishes).
 Note that during testing, the ground-truth goals are not shown to the evaluated Bob agent.
 More details can be found in Appendix~\ref{sec:app_challenge}.
 An episode is terminated once all predicates in Alice's goal are satisfied (i.e., a success) or the time limit (250 steps) is reached (i.e., a failure).

 \textbf{Evaluation Metrics.} We evaluate the performance of an AI agent by three types of metrics: i) success rate, ii) speedup, and iii) a cumulative reward.
 For speedup, we compare the episode length when Alice and Bob are working together ($L_\text{Help}$) with the episode length when Alice is working alone ($L_\text{Alice}$), i.e., $L_\text{Alice} / L_\text{Bob} - 1$.
 To account for both the success rate and the speedup, we define the cumulative reward of an episode with $T$ steps as $R = \sum_{t=1}^T \mathds{1}(s^t=s_g) - 0.004$, where $s^t$ is the state at step $t$, $s_g$ is the goal state. $R$ ranges from -1 (failure) to 1 (achieving the goal in zero steps).